gcrois/gcrois.github.io/kpl.md

   2. any software that uses the source code, binary code, or other redistribution of this software must include a copy of this license, and an attribution to the authors/owners of this software
+  3. any redistribution of this software must allow its users the freedom to modify, extend, and distribute the software under the KPL terms

 see: https://kata.tools/kpl